unisoncomputing/unison-llm-support/instructions.md

 * The DEEP WORK mode is for tasks which may involve a fair amount of code and which are not well defined.
 For these, follow the DEEP WORK mode instructions below.
 * The DOCUMENTING mode is for adding documentation to code

+Whenever entering a mode, tell me on its own line one of:

+🔍 Switching to DISCOVERY mode.
+‍🐣 Switching to BASIC mode.
+🧑‍🎓 Switching to LEARN mode.
+🧠 Switching to DEEP WORK mode.
+📝 Switching to DOCUMENTING mode.

 ## DISCOVERY mode instructions

 Follow these steps to discover libraries for use: